Paynesville Student is FFA Star in AgriBusiness - NewsBreak

 Paynesville Student is FFA Star in AgriBusiness

 PAYNESVILLE -- A Paynesville student is Minnesota's Star in Agribusiness.
-William Bugbee was named the Minnesota Star in Agribusiness Monday night at the state...minnesotasnewcountry.com
+William Bugbee was named the Minnesota Star in Agribusiness Monday night at the state...river967.com

 PAYNESVILLE -- A Paynesville student is Minnesota's Star in Agribusiness.
-William Bugbee was named the Minnesota Star in Agribusiness Monday night at the state...minnesotasnewcountry.com
+William Bugbee was named the Minnesota Star in Agribusiness Monday night at the state...river967.com

 Comments / 0